eformsignen/eformsignen.github.io/help/chapter4.rst

 Document ID and Document number
 ----------------------------------------

-Data components are used for entering document-related information in the document itself.
+Data fields are used for entering document-related information in the document itself.
 You can select either one of the document ID or document number.

 -  **Document ID:** A unique ID assigned to all documents in the system and is shown in 32 digit alphanumeric format.
 E.g. 0077af27a98846c8872f5333920679b7